 No one enters into divorce lightly, but it is essential to remember that you will get through it.
 Here are ten tips to help you survive the stages of divorce:

-1. Don’t try to go through it alone – seek out support from friends, family, and professionals.
+1. Don’t try to go through it alone – seek support from friends, family, and professionals.
 2. Don’t bottle up your feelings – find healthy ways to express them.
 3. Don’t make any significant decisions in the early stages of divorce.
 4. Don’t let your emotions interfere with the decision-making process.5.
 Don’t act impulsively out of anger.6.
 Don’t be afraid to seek legal advice.7.
 Don’t neglect to save for the future.8.
 Don’t take property disputes personally.9.
 Don’t forget about tax issues.10.
 Don’t ignore or dismiss financial experts or other professionals who may help you.11.
 Don’t forego appropriate legal counsel.

 How to Deal with the Emotional Stages of Divorce